Jimbly/dcexjam2025/README.md

 * placeholder sounds in play.ts

 TODO
+* hunter/wander never move onto square outside of stairs_in
 * add compass/coords to UI
 * show an un-slotted, but available, quickbar slot as a different color
 * battlezone: option to skip (set other player as ready) if they have not taken an action in 10 seconds; maybe exit to menu if skipped 3 times in a row